-- 1. understand the design philosophy and principles - 2. solve engineering problems of RC elements subjected to flexure, shear and torsion - 3. demonstrate the procedural knowledge in designs of RC structural elements such as slabs, columns and footings - 4. owns professional and ethical responsibility - The designs are as per IS-456 and SP (16) relevant charts to be provided in the question paper
+- 1. Understand the design philosophy and principles. - 2.
+Solve engineering problems of RC elements subjected to flexure, shear and torsion. - 3.
+Demonstrate the procedural knowledge in designs of RC structural elements such as slabs, columns and footings. - 4.
+Owns professional and ethical responsibility.